 Christmas festivals and super shopping

-Head here for… magical Christmas spirit – sparkling lights, skating and fairgrounds will make the most Scrooge-like feel festive
+Head to London for magical Christmas spirit – sparkling lights, skating and fairgrounds will make the most Scrooge-like feel festive.

-Shop for last-minute gifts at the cute-as-a-button wooden chalets at the Southbank Centre Christmas Market on the southern banks of the Thames.
-Here you can also fill your belly with food from the many street stalls and take in a show such as this year’s rock ‘n’ roll Christmas with Elvis standards.
+Shop for last-minute gifts at the wooden chalets at the Southbank Centre Christmas Market on the southern banks of the Thames.
+Here you can also fill your belly with food from the many street stalls and enjoy a festive show.

 The Hyde Park Winter Wonderland is another Christmas classic in central London.
 See the park transformed into a captivating landscape of lights and rides.
 Ride the giant observation wheel.
 Or lace up your skates for a whizz round the UK’s largest open-air ice rink.

 Where: Somerset House

 You can also ice skate at historic Somerset House.
 The rink is set up in the picture-postcard courtyard.
 As well as the traditional festive session, there are club and gig-themed late night skates.

 Get into the festive spirit and experience a Christmas like no other, where medieval charm, festive colour and the sounds of heart-warming carols signal the beginning of the most wonderful time of the year.
 With so much cheer and joy, it’s easy to see why York is arguably Britain's most festive city.